 Complete Your Payment To Register Domain

 Namecheap gives you a handful of payment options.
-I like to use PayPal for my online payments, but you’re free to select the traditional credit card payment or any other method.
-If you select credit card, you’ll need to provide all the card’s details — just like at any other online shopping platform.
+I like to use PayPal for online payments, but you can select traditional credit card payment or any other method.
+If you choose a credit card, you’ll need to provide all the card’s details — just like at any other online shopping platform.
 In conclusion, Click ‘Continue’ when you’re ready.

 Checkout Payment and Info

-On the next screen, you can review your order, download the receipt, and begin managing your new domain and its settings.
+On the next screen, you can review your order, download the receipt, and manage your new domain and its settings.
 Namecheap gives you a couple of options here: But before you go:

 Check Your Email To Register Domain